-There was one thing that kept on happening to me more and more frequently.
-Friends and family asked me to teach them how to cook a specific recipe, execute a technique, or for my recipe right after they ate my food.
+There was one thing that kept happening to me more frequently.
+Friends and family asked me to teach them how to cook a specific recipe, execute a technique, or ask me for my recipe right after they ate my food.
 So I thought, why not create a website where my recipes will be available, where I can explore cooking techniques and dive into more depth on the origins of some foods?
 Thus, Girl Meets Fire was born.

 For whom is Girl Meets Fire

 For many years I have ignored my own culture and cuisine.
 Paying more attention or importance to the cuisines of other places only because they are more popular or readily available.
 It wasn't until I started to feel homesick and displaced while living in Buffalo, New York.
-Then, I started to cook Puerto Rican food for myself to stay connected to something that belonged to me.
+I started to cook Puerto Rican food for myself to stay connected to something that belonged to me.
+But, I didn't have the guidance of an elder to show me how they cooked.

 After a few years at Buffalo, I moved back with my mother and began to enjoy her cooking once again.
 However, I quickly realized that I didn't know much of Puerto Rican cooking or much of Puerto Rican culture.
-So I have made it my goal to learn more and become an expert in Puerto Rican cooking and food, and like me, there are many other displaced Puerto Ricans out there that would like to learn more of their cultural and culinary roots.
-Girl Meets Fire is for them.
+Throughout my life, I have come across other Puerto Ricans who do not have a strong connection to their heritage and want to recreate dishes they ate as a child.
+I have been asked to cook for them and to teach them how I cook my dishes.
+I dedicate Girl Meets Fire to them as well.

 Girl Meets Fire is also for the "adopted" Puerto Ricans.
-The people from other countries have tasted the delicious dishes my people have to offer and learn how it is done.
+The people from other countries that have tasted the delicious dishes my people have to offer and want to learn how it is done.
 This website is for you because that is how I sometimes feel, like an outsider looking in.

 "Find something you are passionate about, and keep tremendously interested in it." -Julia Childs